BRATTLEBORO -- Even after 12 years in the Legislature, state Sen. Jeanette White says she is committed to the nitty-gritty work of being a lawmaker.

 That's why White is seeking a seventh term in what has become a crowded race for Windham County Senate.
 Even with incumbent Sen. Peter Galbraith not running for re-election, there will be four candidates vying for two Democratic Senate nominations in the Aug.
 26 primary: White, Becca Balint, Joan Bowman and Roger Allbee.

 White serves on two Senate committees -- Judiciary and Government Operations.
 The latter committee, she says, handles "everything that doesn't neatly fit somewhere else."

 That grab bag includes Vermont election law, which received a big makeover in the 2014 legislative session that ended in early May.

 "Every year, we seem to tweak the election law a little bit, and it drives town clerks crazy.
-We decided that we would look at the entire Title 17," White said.

 The major change was moving up the state's primary to the second Tuesday in August starting in 2016.